-I have been serving as Vice President of AmCham in South China since 2006, before that as Governor from 2003, and have always been an active member in supporting a wide array of events organized by AmCham in South China.
-I strongly believe that AmCham can play a very positive role in promoting trade, commerce and investment between the US and China, particularly in South China.
+I have been serving as Vice President of AmCham in South China since 2006, before that as Governor from 2003, and have always been an active member in supporting various events organized by AmCham in South China.
+I strongly believe that AmCham is able to play a very positive role in promoting trade, commerce and investment between the US and China, especially in South China.

-Currently, I am the Vice President of Finance - Greater China Region of Amway Corporation.
-I have been working and living in Guangzhou for more than 13 years to have profound sentiment towards this city.
-As one of the world's largest direct selling companies with sales over US$9.2 billion, Amway has been a strong promoter of Sino-US trade relationship.
-Both its Chairman and President have tested in front of the Congress to support PNTR and China's entry to WTO.
+I am the Vice President of Finance - Greater China Region of Amway Corporation at present.
+I have been working and living in Guangzhou for more than 16 years and have a deep insight into this city.
+As the largest direct selling company in the world with sales over US$11.8 billion in 2013, Amway has been a strong promoter of Sino-US trade relationship.
+Both its Chairman and President have tested in front of the Congress to support PNTR and China’s entry to WTO.

-It is an honor for me to be on the Board of Governors from 2003 to 2005 and serve as the Vice President from 2006 to 2011.
-With my professional knowledge and background in Finance, as well as my experience of operating business in China, particularly my passion to provide opinions and services to all the member companies, I sincerely seek your vote for re-election as Vice President in 2012 to continue working on our common interest.
+It is an honor for me to be on the Board of Governors from 2003 to 2005, and serve as the Vice President from 2006 to 2014.
+I would also like to thank your always supports for AmCham in South China and me.
+With my professional background in Finance, wide experience of managing business in China, and my passion as well, I hope I will still have the opportunity to deliver my services and suggestions to all the member companies.
+So, I sincerely seek your vote for re-election as Vice President in 2015 to continue working on our common interest.

-Royal group promotes American engineering throughout Asia Pacific.
-He has enjoyed working with the American Chamber of Commerce servicing not only large businesses but small business groups.
-With businesses challengingly the market places with new plans we at the board will promote our companies to help enterprise a positive results.
+Royal group promotes American engineering and product throughout Asia Pacific.
+He has enjoyed working with the American chamber of commerce servicing not only large businesses but small and Medium sized business.
+In this challengingly market places we on the board will promote AmCham companies to help enterprise a positive results.

 Tim Wen is the Vice President and China Senior Representative of Allway Co based in Seattle, Washington.
-In addition he is one of the founders of the American Products and Services Center (APSC), which is a platform for American Small & Medium Enterprise's (SME) marketing in China.
-Prior to his position as Treasurer for AmCham, he acted as China's Trade Representative for the City of Tacoma, Washington.
+In addition he is one of the founders of the American Products and Services Center (APSC), which is a platform for American Small & Medium Enterprise’s (SME) marketing into China.
+He is also the president of the American Wine Import Association.
+Prior to his position as VP for Allway, he acted as China’s Trade Representative for the City of Tacoma, Washington.
 He has worked as a SME in several industries, such as banking, IT, food and beverage, and Personal Services, and is also a board member for several non-profit organizations in the US.
-Because of Tim's full participation and immaculate work ethic, he has been invited to become the Director for the China Chamber of International Commerce, Guangzhou and has also been invited to become the Investment and Promotion Senior Advisor for the city of Fuzhou.
+Because of Tim’s full participation and immaculate work ethic, he has been invited to become the Director for the China Chamber of International Commerce, Guangzhou and has also been invited to become the Investment and Promotion Senior Advisor for the city of Fuzhou.
 Even with all of this responsibility, he has stayed active and very involved in his communities both here in China and in the US.

 Tim takes great satisfaction in his 15 years membership with AmCham in South China and his service AmCham as Treasurer for years.
 He desires to continue this service for his fellow members of AmCham in the coming year, and truly believes AmCham is the best organization for individuals and enterprises to rely on when doing business in China.